 The SAI houses the most comprehensive library on South Asia in Germany, including books and journals, manuscripts and maps, and electronic media.

-In order to improve research facilities, academic networks, and institutional exchange the SAI operates four branch offices in South Asia, that is, in Colombo (Sri Lanka), Delhi (India), Islamabad (Pakistan), and Kathmandu (Nepal).
+In order to improve research facilities and academic networks, the SAI operates four branch offices: Colombo (Sri Lanka), Delhi (India), Islamabad (Pakistan), and Kathmandu (Nepal)..

 Current activities of the SAI Kathmandu Office include: